10/24/19 - 9:45 AM to 11:00 AM

 Department Seminar: Professor Catherine L. Grimes

-Professor Grimes earned her bachelor's degree in chemistry from Villanova University, her master's in chemistry from Princeton University, and her doctorate in chemistry from Harvard University.
-She was a Cancer Research Institute Post-doctoral Fellow at Harvard University and Massachusetts General Hospital.
-She joined the faculty at the University of Delaware in 2011, and holds appointments in both the Department of Chemistry and Biochemistry and the Department of Biological Sciences.
+Professor Grimes obtained a bachelor’s degree from Villanova University, a master’s from Princeton University, and a doctorate from Harvard University.
+She was a post-doctoral fellow at Harvard University and Massachusetts General Hospital.
+She joined the University of Delaware’s Chemistry and Biochemistry Department in 2011, and is a joint faculty member in the Department of Biological Sciences.